jze/ocropus-model_fraktur/README.md

 The ground truth images for this model were selected from these historic books:

+- Menzel: Der praktische Maurer  (1847)
 - Kiel city directory (1888)
 - Frapan: Bittersüß (1891)
+- Köln city directory (1891)
+- Egger: Die christliche Mutter (1914)
 - Ludendorff: Kriegserinnerungen (1921)
-- Menzel: Der praktische Maurer  (1847)
-- Egger: Die christliche Mutter (1914)
 - Ehrenbuch der Gefallenen Stuttgarts (1925)

 For some rare characters (Q, Y, Ä, Ö and Ü) I have generated some synthetic training data with OCRopus-linegen using the Walbaum Fraktur font and words from a German dictionary.